stevesaliman/gradle-properties-plugin/README.md

 It is not required to have a gradle-local.properties file, but if you specify an environment with the ```-PenvironmentName=x``` flag, the environment file for that environment must exist at least once in the project hierarchy.
+If a environment specific file is not found, the plugin will cause the build to fail because the user declared intent to use an environment, but no file exists for it.
+This behavior can be overridden by setting the `propertiesPluginIgnoreMissingEnvironment` property to false.
+Since this is likely to be a per-project setting, the project's `build.gradle` is a great place to set it.

 # Acknowledgements #
 A special thank you to to Hans Dockter at Gradleware for showing me how to